grrrwaaa/courses/film6246/unreal.md

 - Right-click on the media asset in the content browser and choose "Create Media Sound Wave"
 - drag the newly created sound wave into the world

 ---

+## Post effects volumes

+From among the Volumes that can be dragged in, the post effects volume can be used to change the rendering style.
+It can also be used to define a completely new post rendering material, for more dramatic effects.

+Care needs to be taken with these however: the result experienced in VR may be quite different than how it is experienced on screen, where there is less depth and immersion.

+---